 All counties in East Tennessee are at least to the second portion of phase 1 -- which includes offering vaccines to all remaining non-COVID unit healthcare workers and funeral/mortuary staff.

-Many rural counties have begun vaccinating people 75 years and older and are nearly ready to move to the next phase of offering vaccines to educators and people 65 and up, including Hancock, McMinn, Meigs, Rhea, Roane and Union counties.
+All 89 of Tennessee's 95 rural counties have moved on to vaccine people 70 years and older, and many are nearly ready to move to the next phase of offering vaccines to educators and people 65 and up, including Hancock, McMinn, Meigs, Rhea, Roane and Union counties.

 "We know how critically important schools are to the functioning of our society," Piercey said.